- Frequently Asked Questions

 You must first open your account at WhiskyInvestDirect.

-Then follow the details described here to send your money.
+Then follow the details on the Fund my account page to send your money.

 You will be probably be sending a significant sum.
 What happens to your money?
 How is it kept safe?